 LRATC will award certificates to students who successfully complete all eight courses.

 Apprenticeship and Employment Opportunities

-The Electrical Trades program at ATC is accredited by Apprenticeship Manitoba under the trades of
+The Electrical Trades program at LRATC is accredited by Apprenticeship Manitoba under the trades of

 Construction Electrician, Industrial Electrician, and

 Power Electrician.
 To receive credit for Level 1 in-school Technical Training and a time credit of 900 hours students must:

 maintain an accumulative average of 70% or better in all 8 trade courses.